 Timings : 4:00 AM - 10:00 PM

-Time Required : 1-2 hours
+Time Required : 1 to 2 hours

-Entry Fee : No entry fee
+Entry Fee : No Entry Fee

-The Karni Mata Temple, also popularly known as the Nari Mata Temple, is a highly popular tourist spot amongst devotees that is dedicated to Karni Mata, who is believed to be an incarnation of Maa Durga.
-She is supposed to have laid the foundation stones of two of the most famous forts in Rajputana, and numerous temples dedicated to her can be found all across the country.
-What is unique about this temple, however, is not its architecture or location, rather the fact that 25,000 black rats live, and are worshipped, in the temple.
+The Karni Mata Temple, also popularly known as the Nari Mata Temple or 'Rat Temple', is a 600-year-old temple located around 30 km from Bikaner in a small town of Deshnoke in Rajasthan.
+What is unique about this temple is the fact that 25,000 black rats live, and are worshipped, in the temple.
 Infact, the food that is eaten by them is considered to be holy and is later served as 'prasad'.

 The Karni Mata Temple is also noteworthy for its architecture that has been influenced by the Mughal style of construction.
 The beautiful temple is adorned with a fantastic marble facade and marble carvings that further add to the charm of this place.
 While the entire concept of this temple may seem as gross or weird to some, it is a unique experience altogether and is something you should not miss out.